- OUR Walking TOURS

 Below you are the symbols of the zodiac signs surrounding a brass inlay of the sun in the center.

 Look at the staircases on either side of the Great Hall.
-Along the outside of each banister, you’ll see “putti” which were popular during the Italian Renaissance.
+Along the outside of each banister, you'll see "putti" which was popular during the Italian Renaissance.

 In the center of each banister at each side, the theme of the entire library is once again represented: the universality of knowledge.

-View rare, perfect copies of the Giant Bible of Mainz (the last handwritten bible before the printing press) and the Gutenberg Bible (the first Bible printed using the printing press).
+View a rare, perfect copy of the Gutenberg Bible (the first Bible printed using the printing press).

-See how the typeface of the printed Gutenberg Bible is similar to the handwritten Bible of Mainz?
-They didn’t have Times New Roman back then!
+See how the typeface of the printed Gutenberg Bible is similar to handwriting?
+They didn't have Times New Roman back then!

 On the east side of the building, you’ll see a set of steps leading up to the Main Reading Room Overlook.